 Minor: Dance & German

-Dance along with Caroline throughout her sophomore year on her blog “A Goose on the Loose.”
+Check out her past experiences on her blog, “A Goose on the Loose.”

 Brewster, NY/Brewster HS